Your questions answered

 You will take an Introduction to Valuation and Modelling workshop during Foundations and Careers Bootcamp Week to prepare for the autumn recruitment season.
 In addition, there will be modelling opportunities across the core courses and in some electives.

-You can take a maximum of three electives during the programme, however if you undertake the additional term, you complete an additional three electives.
+You can take a maximum of three electives during the programme; however, if you choose to undertake the additional fourth term, you will complete an additional three electives.

 A year-long project is a programme requirement.
 There are at least four broad topics to choose from and you have some choice in how to focus your discussion.
 This piece of work can be brought to interviews, worked on throughout the year and practised to fine-tune your presentation skills.

-The Masters in Financial Analysis (MFA) is aimed at recent graduates and early career professionals with up to two years of relevant work experience.
+The Masters in Financial Analysis (MFA) is aimed at recent graduates who have graduated within the last two years, with a maximum of two years of postgraduate work experience.
 You should be committed to a career in finance and have a strong quantitative skill set - gained through existing work experience or your degree.

 We accept strong undergraduate degrees (minimum 2:1) in a numerate discipline such as finance, accounting, economics, engineering, chemistry, physics, math, computer science and business and management or other proof of quantitative ability.
 You must complete your undergraduate degree prior to the start of the programme in September.